sankettgorey/Ten-Year-CHD-Prediction/README.md

  * Glucose: glucose level (Continuous)

 * Predict variable (desired target)
-  * 10-year risk of coronary heart disease CHD(binary: “1”, means “Yes”, “0” means “No”) - Dependent Variable
+  * 10-year risk of coronary heart disease CHD(binary: “1”, means “Yes”, “0” means “No”) - Dependent Variable.

+From the given features, different ML algorithms are used to predict whether the person will develop the risk of CHD in the ten year time.